SNAP Benefits in Indiana: How to Apply and Qualify

 EBT Deposit Schedule in Indiana

-In Indiana, your SNAP benefits are deposited monthly between the 5th and 23rd.
-The specific date depends on the first letter of your last name, which helps you plan your monthly grocery shopping.
+In Indiana, SNAP benefits are deposited between the 5th and 23rd of each month.
+Your specific payment date is based on the first letter of your last name, which helps you anticipate when funds will arrive.

-You can find your exact payment date in our Indiana deposit schedule.
+You can find your specific payment date in our Indiana deposit schedule.

 See Indiana EBT deposit schedule for 2025